chevere/parameter/README.md

 ### Attribute-based inline parameter validation

 Use attributes on the function/method parameters to define validation rules.
-Use `validate()` on the function body to trigger validation on all parameters.
+Use `valid()` on the function body to trigger validation on all parameters.
 Optionally pass the parameter name for single argument validation.

 * Validate an string enum for `Hugo`, `Paco`, `Luis`:
 * Validate a min float value of `1000`: